spectrocloud/librarium/content/docs/04.5-devx/01-dev-land-explore.md

 Palette is offering complimentary compute resources to the developers who sign up for Palette Dev Engine.
 These developers can use this compute resources to either,

-* Provision a Palette Virtual Cluster (PVC) to get full access to all the namespaces
+* Provision a Palette Virtual Cluster to get full access to all the namespaces

 * Deploy an application (profile) which would in turn spin up a Palette Virtual Cluster